Visit ankitrathi.com now to:

 In general, data scientists are great at advanced analytics and data engineers are good at programming front in general.

-Following article on O’Really coins a term ‘Machine Learning Engineer’ for a role who fills the gap between a Data Scientist & Data Engineer.
+Following the article on O’Really coins a term ‘Machine Learning Engineer’ for a role who fills the gap between a Data Scientist & Data Engineer.

 Ratios of data engineers to data scientists

 Even if an organization/department realizes that they need both roles, a common issue is to figure out the ratio of data engineers to data scientists.
-Considering that building data pipelines requires more efforts, a common starting point is 2–3 data engineers for every data scientist.
+Considering that building data pipelines require more efforts, a common starting point is 2–3 data engineers for every data scientist.